DeepanshuSarawagi/AWS/AI-Practitioner/5-ManagedAIServices/AIManagedServices.md

 - Natural and accurate language translation.
 - Allows you to localize content such as websites and applications for international users, and to easily translate large volumes of text efficiently.

+## Amazon Transcribe:
+- Automatically convert speech to text.
+- Uses a deep learning process called `automatic speech recognition` (ASR) to convert speech to text quickly and accurately.
+- Automatically remove PII using Redaction.
+- Supports Automation Language Identification for multi-lingual audio.
+- **Use cases:**
+  - transcribe customer service calls.
+  - automate closed captioning and subtitling
+  - generate metadata for media assets to create a fully searchable archive.

+### Improving Accuracy:
+- Allows Transcribe to capture domain-specific or non-standard terms (technical terms, acronyms, jargons)
+- **Custom Vocabularies**(For words)
+  - Add specific words, phrases, domain-specific terms
+  - Good for brand names and acronyms
+  - Increase recognition of new words by providing hits (such as pronunciation)
+- **Custom Language Models**(For context)
+  - Train Transcribe model on your domain-specific data.
+  - Good for transcribing large volumes of domain-specific speech.
+  - Learn the context associated with a given word.
+- Use above both for the highest transcription accuracy.

+### Toxicity Detection:
+- ML powered Voice based toxicity detection capability.
+- Leverages speech cues: tone and pitch and, text-based cues.